frankframework/frank-manual/docs/source/deploying/IdentityProviders/MicrosoftEntraId/microsoftEntraId.rst

 Frank!Framework properties
 --------------------------

-The following properties can be used to configure authentication with Microsoft Entra ID.
-They configure the Frank!Console so that its users should authenticate themselves at Microsoft Entra ID.
+The following properties have to be set in the Frank!Framework.
+They configure the Frank!Console so that its users should authenticate themselves at identity provider Azure AD.
 Use them on the class level (``src/main/resources`` or ``classes``) or as system properties.

 .. code-block:: none